fukamachi/clack/README.markdown

 ## Application

 Clack Application is just a lambda.
-It takes exactly one argument, the "Request", and returns the "Response" as a list containing exactly three values.
+It takes exactly one argument, the "Environment", and returns the "Response" as a list containing exactly three values.

     (defvar app
-      #'(lambda (req)
+      #'(lambda (env)
           '(200 (:content-type "text/plain") ("Hello, World"))))

 ### Clack.App.Route